 - We compare ourselves when we let our inner critic tell us there’s something lacking within us.
 Maybe we think we don’t have the smarts to start our dream business.
 Maybe we think we aren’t sexy or attractive enough to call in a romantic relationship.
 Maybe we think we aren’t healthy enough to fall pregnant and so we compare ourselves to all the women who are getting pregnant… but none of this is actually helpful.

-- We compare when we have a lack of self worth.
+- We compare when we have a lack of self-worth.
 When we don’t think we deserve that which we truly desire.
-But again, it’s not actually a helpful behaviour to engage in.
+But again, it’s not actually a helpful behavior to engage in.

 - We compare when we believe there isn’t enough to go around.
 When we see others getting a piece of the pie that we want, and we start to worry there won’t be a slice leftover for us.
 (Just a little hint: there IS always enough pie to go around.
 Always.)